python-bale-bot/python-bale-bot/docs/api.rst

 Event Types
 ~~~~~~~~~~~

+.. attributetable:: bale.EventType

+.. autoclass:: bale.EventType()
+   :members:

 .. note::
-    You can use `bale.EventType` for Events.
+    You can use :class:`bale.EventType` for Events.

 .. code-block:: python3